hashicorp/terraform-provider-google/website/docs/r/container_azure_cluster.html.markdown

 * `pod_address_cidr_blocks` -
   (Required)
-  Required.
   The IP address range of the pods in this cluster, in CIDR notation (e.g. `10.96.0.0/14`).
 All pods in the cluster get assigned a unique RFC1918 IPv4 address from these ranges.
 Only a single range is supported.
 This field cannot be changed after creation.

 * `service_address_cidr_blocks` -
   (Required)
-  Required.
   The IP address range for services in this cluster, in CIDR notation (e.g. `10.96.0.0/14`).
 All services in the cluster get assigned a unique RFC1918 IPv4 address from these ranges.
 Only a single range is supported.
 This field cannot be changed after creating a cluster.

 * `virtual_network_id` -
   (Required)
-  Required.
   The Azure Resource Manager (ARM) ID of the VNet associated with your cluster.
 All components in the cluster (i.e. control plane and node pools) run on a single VNet.
 Example: `/subscriptions/*/resourceGroups/*/providers/Microsoft.Network/virtualNetworks/*` This field cannot be changed after creation.

 - - -